 Water Corporation is crowd-sourcing ideas for transforming land alongside stormwater drains and drainage basins into recreational spaces.

-with the West Australian Department of Water aims to improve livability by providing urbanised communities with more green areas for recreation.
+The joint project with the West Australian Department of Water aims to improve liveability by providing urbanised communities with more green areas for recreation.

 “We are aiming to increase the availability of vegetated areas and access to waterways to be enjoyed by the community,” said Suzanne Brown, Water Corporation Manager Drainage and Liveable Communities.